 The National Gallery of Ireland

-National collection of Irish and European Art.
-Free entrance.
-Merrion Square West & Clare Street, Dublin 2 (DART Pearse Station will get you to within five minutes from the Gallery.),
+If you are looking to explore local arts of Ireland, then this is where you need to be as this gallery holds the National collection of Irish and European Art.
+There really is no excuse to not visit this spot as it offers free entrance.
+Merrion Square West & Clare Street, Dublin 2 (DART Pearse Station will get you to within five minutes from the Gallery).

 - Tel: +353 1 6615133 (email@example.com, fax: +353 1 6615372),